 File Attachment Answers - You can add file attachment answers to link to information contained in another document.
 File attachment answers contain many of the same answer fields as in HTML answers.
 However, some fields (such as the Question and Answer fields) are unavailable when adding file attachment answers.
 The exact fields available depend on the permissions set in your profile.
 You can attach only one file for each answer.
 File attachment answers are also indexed as searchable text on the customer portal.

-The sections below apply to standard, HTML answers saved within the Oracle Service Cloud application.
+The sections below apply to standard, HTML answers saved within the Oracle B2C Service application.
 These answers include the Summary, Question, and Answer fields.

 Excluded Words List

 This file contains common words such as prepositions, adverbs, and pronouns that are excluded from indexing and searching functions on the customer portal.
 If you have specific words that you do not want customers to be able to search on, you can add these stopwords to the exclude_answers.txt file to exclude them from being indexed.
 Stopwords must be uppercase and typed on separate lines.

 Note: Words in this file are also excluded when using SmartAssistant to search for an answer.

 To view the contents of the exclude file, use the steps below: